 - Just don’t forget to include the company name and job title so it’s customised for each role to which you apply!

-- If you do have more relevant past jobs, you should definitely include them; however, working as a cashier, restaurant server, etc. can still have value in your CV.
+- If you do have more relevant previous jobs, you should definitely include them; however, working as a cashier, restaurant server, etc. can still be valuable in your CV.

 Why this CV works

-- A comprehensive CV creates a strong first impression, so your industrial electrician CV should fill the entire page.
+- A comprehensive CV makes a good first impression, so your industrial electrician CV should fill the entire page.

-- If your CV has too much blank space, try using a different resume template.
+- If your CV has too much blank space, try using a different CV template.
 Each one structures content differently, so you’re bound to find one that suits you.

 - Your work experience bullet points should be more than just your work responsibilities.
 Instead, discuss how and/or why you did what you did.